Monikova/TechStore/README.md

 5. Add catalog page
 6. Add details page
   - render details page;
+  - edit and delete buttons visible if user has created the item;
+  - no button visible in user not logged in;

 7. Render home page with last three items from db;